shubhamsolank24/project2/exlaination.md

 Problem 1 explaination:
-In the first task of this project i have to make a data structure for a Least Recently Used (LRU) cache with O(1) operations. so  have used dictionary in python which has constant time access of values with particular key.
-To keep track of the order of the values I have created a queue with the help of python deque, which allows constant time popleft().
+In the first task of this project i have to make a data structure for a Least Recently Used (LRU) cache Uses Pythons's OrderedDict as cache, which keeps track of the order that entries are inserted.
+Deleting an entry and reinserting it will move it to the end.
+If the value of a key is changed, the key position does not change.
+Ordered Dictionaries are implement as hash tables.
+Hash tables should provide average O(1) for search, insertion and deletion.

 Get Time complexity: O(1)
 Set Time complexity: O(1)

 Space complexity of the LRU will be : O(capacity)